-The Executive will consist of the Executive leader together with at least 2, but not more than 9, councillors appointed to the Executive by the Executive leader.
+The Executive will consist of the Leader together with at least 2, but not more than 9, Councillors appointed to the Executive by the Leader.

-The Leader may also appoint a Member Without Portfolio, outside the Executive, to carry out the functions outlined in Chapter 8 of this Constitution.
+The Leader may also appoint a Member without Portfolio, outside the Executive, to carry out the functions outlined in Chapter 8 of this Constitution.